Type Definition skia_safe::gpu::DirectContext

 Flushes any pending uses of texture-backed images in the GPU backend.
 If the image is not

-texture-backed (including promise texture images) or if the gpu::DirectContext
+texture-backed (including promise texture images) or if the gpu::DirectContext does not

 have the same context ID as the context backing the image then this is a no-op.